 Rev Hein married “because this is what was expected, although there was a deep feeling of care” and continued ministry at a local pastoral level in the Pentecostal Church.
 Following what she called a “second coming out” in 1975, the marriage broke down, and in September 1975 she discovered MCC in Adelaide, Australia.
 “I felt like I was home, and that here I could express both my sexuality and gender identity without feeling dirty or made fun of” he said.
 She was licensed as a clergyperson in 1977 but resigned in 1981 “totally burnt out.”
 Following four years of healing, spiritual reflection and further education she rejoined the clergy in 1985.

 Rev. Hein has fought extensively for minority rights including effective counseling and surgical intervention for transsexual people.
-He has served in pastoral roles in Australia and New Zealand,and was District Coordinator for Australia from 1987 to 1991.
-His work has included pastoral work with the AIDS Council of South Australia, and the founding of Transcare, an MCC work with transsexual/transvestite people from 1976 to 1984.
+She has served in pastoral roles in Australia, New Zealand,and the United States and was District Coordinator for Australia from 1987 to 1991.
+She also served as UFMCC Elder from 1991 to 1997.

-Biography Date: April, 2010
+Biography Date: April, 2010; revised July 2020

-MCC | Clergy Activist | Transgender activism | Australia | Netherlands | Jewish (Reconstructionist) | Jewish (Reform)
+MCC | Clergy Activist | Trans activism | Australia | Netherlands | Jewish (Reconstructionist) | Jewish (Reform)